Procedure & Recovery Overview

 What Happens During a Craniotomy?

 For planned surgery, it may be possible to use navigation to assist with the procedure.
 Emergencies may proceed without this step.
-Princeton Brain & Spine prepares you for navigated cranial surgery by placing markers designed for our precision stereotactic navigation system.
+Princeton Brain, Spine & Sports Medicine prepares you for navigated cranial surgery by placing markers designed for our precision stereotactic navigation system.
 To assure accuracy, we may remove a small portion of your hair to make exact markings on the skull.
 Then, we obtain special CT or MRI imaging to provide a personalized, GPS-like map of your skull and brain.

 Preparing for a Craniotomy

 - Do not eat or drink after midnight prior to surgery.
 The only exception is to take normal medications with a sip of water.
-If you are diabetic and require insulin, please consult your Princeton Brain & Spine neurosurgical provider about taking insulin before surgery.
+If you are diabetic and require insulin, please consult your Princeton Brain, Spine & Sports Medicine neurosurgical provider about taking insulin before surgery.

 - Prepare to arrive an hour before your scheduled surgery.
 If you arrive late, surgery may be canceled and rescheduled.
 Please bring your preoperative folder and relevant imaging (MRI, CT, x-ray).
 Note: For a craniotomy, you may need a stereotactic brain image the day before or morning of your surgery.